giocare/React-To-Do/README.md

 # React To-Do-App
-The objective of this project to learn MVC, HTML, HTTP, REST API, JSON, Sessions and Cookies
+The objective of this project to learn React

-Languages: React

 ## Requirements
 1. Create a new user